omegazeng/ansible-roles/nfsclient/README.md

-# openjdk
+# nfsclient

 ## Introduce

-Use to install openjdk.
+Use to install nfsclient.

 ## Installation